grrrwaaa/courses/datt4950/evo.md

 ---

+## Agent-based evolution

-## Viability-based selection and ecosystemic evolution
+### Viability-based selection and ecosystemic evolution

 So far we have replaced entire generations at a time, but of course in the real world creatures' life spans interleave in all kinds of ways, with population booms and busts.
 Moreover we have rather artificially tested candidates against a pre-defined function, or against the whims of an interacting user or participant.
 But this isn't how nature works most of the time.
-As noted above, *viability-based selection* depends only on fundamental internal processes and exchanges with an environment (including other creatures of various species) to determine whether a creature can survive, and reproduce.
-Naturally this has led to models of ecological or ecosystemic basis.
+As noted already, *viability-based selection* depends only on fundamental internal processes and exchanges with an environment (including other creatures of various species) to determine whether a creature can survive, and reproduce.
+Often this approach involves populations of [agents](agent.html).

-A simple starting point may be to take [the agent-based example of variable populations with energy-exchange and preservation](http://codepen.io/grrrwaaa/pen/PZxrbo?editors=0010), and add genetics.
-In this case viability is principally determined by energy maintenance, so we have to take extra care in modeling this well.
-Every action an agent takes must cost energy, and this should be proportionate to the action taken.
-Sprinting takes more energy than sauntering.
-Locomotion models can estimate energy cost from the force actually applied; which is exactly the acceleration multiplied by the mass.
-We can approximate this by taking the difference between current & new velocities (after all clamping) and multiplying by the organism size.
-It may also be wise to have a basic metabolism cost to remain alive, that perhaps may increase with size, and with age.

-When a new creature is created from nothing, as happens at the start of the simulation, and also as a fail-safe if the population ever dwindles away, a randomized genome must be added to the agent.
+When a new agent is created from nothing, as happens at the start of the simulation, and also as a fail-safe if the population ever dwindles away, a randomized genome must be added to the agent.
 When an agent spawns a child, the child also needs a genome, created by mutation of the parent's.
-Of course this could be extended by adding sexual reproduction, only occurring when agents meet, and implemented with crossover as well as mutation.
+This could be extended by adding sexual reproduction, only occurring when agents meet, and implemented with crossover as well as mutation.

 But most importantly, parts of the genome must determine behavioural properties of the agent -- how it behaves and interacts with the world -- else there's no selection at all.
 (It can be useful to also modify how the agent appears graphically, but this has no effect on evolution.)